xenharmonic-devs/sonic-weave/README.md

 # sonic-weave
-The SonicWeave DSL for manipulating musical frequencies, ratios and equal temperaments
+SonicWeave is a Domain Specific Language for manipulating musical frequencies, ratios and equal temperaments.

+Not to be confused with the Sweave flexible framework for mixing text and R code for automatic document generation.

 ## Type system
 SonicWeave comes with some basic types.